plancherb1/academic-kickstart/content/courses/169.23-F25/index.md

 # - 5% Attendance, Collaboration, and Participation

 prerequisites:
-- COMS W3157 Advanced Programming or CSEE W3827 Fundamentals of Computer Systems or Prior Experience with C(++) Programming ([e.g., pointers, arrays, and memory management](https://bit.ly/3159-S23-CppReview))
-- COMS W3251 Computational Linear Algebra (or equivalents)
-- MATH UN1201 Calculus III (or equivalents)
+- Multivariable Calculus (Math 8)
+- C(++) Programming (COSC 50).
+- It would also be helpful to have prior experience with Linear Algebra/Optimization (Math 22 / COSC 70).
-- Please contact the instructor if you have relevant prior experience but do not have prerequisites
+- Contact the instructor if you have equivalent prior experience but do not have prerequisites ([e.g., pointers, arrays, and memory management](https://bit.ly/3159-S23-CppReview))

-enrollmentNote: "Enrollment Capped at 85 Students (Instructor Managed Waiting List See Note Below)"
+enrollmentNote: "Enrollment Capped at 45 Students"
-otherNote: "COMS BC3159 can count as an AFC course for Barnard students!"

-waitingList: "This class is capped at 85 students.
+# waitingList: "This class is capped at 45 students.
 This semester, I am handling the waitlist as an instructor-controlled waiting list.
 Students will be admitted based on a combination of seniority, interests in the class, and contributions to a diverse set of viewpoints and experiences in the class.
-Half of the available slots will be reserved for Barnard students (assuming sufficient demand).
 To be considered for the class, please join the waiting list **AND** fill out the form at [https://bit.ly/3159-F24-WL](https://bit.ly/3159-F24-WL), which asks a few questions about your background and your interests in the class."

 officeHours: "The most up-to-date schedule of office hours can be found [here](/office_hours).
-I will also try to respond to requests emailed to [bplancher+courses@barnard.edu](mailto:bplancher+courses@barnard.edu) within 36 hours during the weekdays and within 48 hours over the weekend.
+I will also try to respond to requests emailed to [plancher+courses@dartmouth.edu](mailto:plancher+courses@dartmouth.edu) within 2 business days.
 Faster response time will be achieved via the course Slack."

 # Roles in the course
 roles: []